acumos/on-boarding/docs/api-docs.rst

 ===========

-**Validate API-Token API** : This API provide an API Token (available in the user settings) that can be used to onboard a model
+**Validate API-Token API** : This API provide an API Token (available in the user settings) that can be used to onboard a model.

 - Portal will expose  validateApiToken